 The active volcano reaching 361 m in height is on the southeast part of the island and runs along the coast close to Sulphur Bay.

-Mount Yasur has been erupting pretty much non-stop ever since Captain Cook first spotted the volcano back in 1774.
+Mount Yasur has been erupting non-stop ever since Captain Cook first spotted the volcano in 1774.

-Despite this, Mount Yasur is safe to approach, with guided tours of the volcano available to travellers brave enough to hike the 15-minute trail to the volcano’s 400m (1312 ft) wide summit.
+Despite this, Mount Yasur is safe to approach, with guided tours of the volcano available to travellers brave enough to hike the 15-minute trail to the volcano’s 400m (1312 ft) broad summit.

 Mount Yasur is an awe-inspiring sight to see and regularly erupts with tiny, powerful explosions from its peak.

-It’s one of Vanuatu’s must-visit sites and the country’s most accessible active volcano, so it should not be missed during any trip to the country.
-Make sure to follow the advice of local authorities when visiting an active volcano.
+It’s one of Vanuatu’s must-visit sites and the country’s most accessible active volcano, so it should not be missed during any trip there but do make sure to follow the advice of local authorities when visiting an active volcano.

 2- Explore Nanda and Matevulu Blue Holes